 This year, I have to admit, I am really looking forward to the time alone.
 So much so, that I hedged and stammered when the couple next door invited me over for a cocktail after dinner.
 My neighbors are great, but instead I am going to relish a day with no obligations and commitments, no email coming in — a quiet day that is all mine.

-What follows are eight things that can transform this potentially lonely day into something uniquely my own.
+What follows are eight things to do this Christmas that can transform this potentially lonely day into something uniquely my own.
 You can do them, or your own version of them, as well.

 1. Take a Hike